6112-fa25/6112-fa25.github.io/_pages/syllabus.md

 We will not hold office hours for the first week of classes.
 The particular room and times will be released by the end of the first week of class.

 ## Quiz
 One quiz will be held during class time towards the end of the semester.
-The particular date will be released by the end of the first week of the class.
+Please check the [schedule][schedule] for the particular date.
 More information about quizzes, including practice material, will be released closer to the quiz dates.

 ## Participation